jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 The first user establishes the actual connection to the server.
 The subsequent two users demonstrate how to switch identities on demand.
 The final user can access everything but can not participate in identity switching.

-Note that within the quickstart, we do not make use of the passwords for any of the 'App' users.
+Note that within the quickstart, we do not make use of the passwords for any of the `App` users.
 The passwords specified for those users are only suggested values that meet password minimum requirements.

 If you prefer, you can use the add-user utility interactively.
 For an example of how to use the add-user utility, see the instructions located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).